By Diadie Ba

 March's presidential election was dominated by a controversy over whether Wade, who ruled since 2000, had the right to seek a third term.
 There were violent protests ahead of the first round but the run-off was peaceful and Wade conceded defeat quickly.

-While Sall's victory sparked euphoric scenes in the capital Dakar in March, there has been little enthusiasm for the legislative elections and turnout is expected to be modest.
+While Sall's victory sparked euphoric scenes in the capital Dakar in March, there has been little enthusiasm for the legislative election and turnout is expected to be modest.
 For the first time, a number of local Islamic leaders are standing.

 Samir Gadio, analyst at London-based Standard Bank, said a Sall victory would give a small boost for Senegal's Eurobond, currently yielding around seven percent, but said nerves over the global economy would limit any gains.